 - A city designates a parcel of land for building a public trail and planting prairie wildflowers, and works with a non-profit partner organization to recruit volunteers that help plant the wildflowers during a planting workday.

-- A local soil and water conservation district provides materials and assistance to install native pollinator habitat buffer strips on farmland within a community.
+- A local soil and water conservation district provides materials and assistance to install native pollinator habitat buffer strips along farmland within a community.